Massage Therapy and Acupressure Points

 As a Massage Therapist holds an Acupressure point, the muscle tension yields to the finger pressure, enabling the fibers to elongate and relax, blood to flow freely, and toxins to be released and eliminated.
 Increased circulation also brings more oxygen and other nutrients to affected areas.

-This increases the body’s resistance to illness and promotes a longer, healthier, more vital life.
+This dynamic combination can increase the body’s resistance to illness and promote a longer, healthier, more vital life.
 When the blood and bioelectrical energy circulate properly, we have a greater sense of harmony and well-being.

 Acupuncture & Acupressure are two ancient healing practices from Traditional Chinese Medicine which use the same healing points, but Acupuncture employs needles, while Acupressure uses finger pressure.

-As a Massage Therapist, you are already attuned to releasing muscular tension and balancing a client’s body.
+As a Massage Therapist that practices Acupressure Massage, you are even more attuned to releasing muscular tension and balancing a client’s body.
 By adding a knowledge of the Acupressure points, you can deepen your awareness of how to release blockages in the body, and further expand your ability to help your clients decrease stress and improve their health.

-Explore using the following specific techniques to further aid your clients.
+Explore using the following specific Acupressure Massage techniques to further aid your clients.
 It will be rewarding for you, because it increases the therapeutic value of your healing work.

 Acupressure Massage Techniques